 It was invented in France sometime in the 1860s and was first manufactured by the Michaux Company between 1867 and 1869.
-The Velocipede would fall out favor soon after.
+The Velocipede would fall out of favor relatively quickly.

 Inventor/Developer: Eugène Meyer

 Inspired by the success of the "Boneshaker", Eugène Meyer decided to improve on the design.
-This led to the creation of the High-Wheeler bicycle that incorporated one large front and one smaller rear, wire-spoked wheel.
+This led to the creation of the high-wheeler bicycle that incorporated one large front wheel and one smaller, wire-spoked rear wheel.

-The high wheel allowed the rider to travel farther with a single rotation of the pedals from human direct-power.
+The high wheel allowed the rider to travel farther with a single rotation of the pedals.

 This was the first model to be officially known as a bicycle and was very popular between the 1870s and 1880s.
 Its metal frame and rubber tires provided a more comfortable ride than the boneshaker.

-In Britain, it became known as the "Penny Farthing" after its resemblance to a British penny and farthing coins, one much larger than the other, so that the side view resembles a penny leading a farthing.
+In Britain, it became known as the "Penny Farthing" after its resemblance to the British penny and farthing coins, one much larger than the other, so that the side view resembled a penny leading a farthing.

 Inventor/Developer: Harry John Lawson/John Kemp

-In 1876 one Englishman, Harry John Lawson, invented the revolutionary Safety bicycle.
-This bike featured a strong metal chain powered by two pedals, two wheels and a frame very similar to modern bicycles.
+In 1876, Englishman Harry John Lawson invented the revolutionary Safety bicycle.
+This bike featured a strong metal chain driven by two pedals, along with two equally-sized wheels, and a frame very similar to that of the modern bicycle.

 The true bicycle was born.

-Early marketing for these bicycles focussed on their relative "safety" when compared to its predecessors - and too great success.
-It also featured direct steering that proved to be very popular.
+Early marketing for these bicycles focussed on their relative "safety" when compared to their predecessors - and to great success.
+The bike also featured direct steering, another safety feature that proved to be very popular.

 Inventor/Developer: John Boyd Dunlop

-In 1888 an Irish inventor, John Boyd Dunlop, came up with the clever idea of filling rubber tires with air to provide a smoother ride than existing solid-rubber tires.
+In 1888, Irish inventor, John Boyd Dunlop, came up with the clever idea of filling rubber tires with air to provide a smoother ride than existing solid-rubber tires.

-Like all important inventions, Dunlop's was born from a problem very close to his heart.
+Like many important inventions, Dunlop's was born from a problem very close to his heart.
 His son had been prescribed a dose of cycling to help with his heavy cold by a doctor.

-Dunlop noticed that his son's ride was very uncomfortable and decided to make his son's like a little easier.
-He fitted his bike with tires made of canvas bonded with liquid rubber - he quickly patents it.
+Dunlop noticed that his son's ride was very uncomfortable, and decided to make it a little easier.
+He fitted his bike with tires made of canvas bonded with liquid rubber - and quickly patented the invention.

-His invention soon catches aided by the famous cyclist, Willie Hume, who becomes the first to adopt his tires for racing events.
+His invention soon caught on and was given a boost by the famous cyclist, Willie Hume, who became the first to adopt Dunlop's tires for racing events.
 The rest is history.